← Back to ResourcesBreed Guides

 Where can I adopt an English Bulldog in Calgary?

-Calgary Humane Society is the highest-volume option and posts to its site within days of intake.
+Calgary Humane Society is the highest-volume general-intake option and posts to its site within days of intake.
 AARCS, BARCS, and Pawsitive Match use foster homes, so foster notes on temperament and medical history tend to be more detailed.
 The trade-off: foster-based rescues sometimes hold dogs longer for vet work before listing.

 How much does it cost to adopt an English Bulldog in Calgary?